Rutas de la vida: Production

-Was announced in January 2021 by TV Azteca, being originally presented as part of the new Azteca 7's original programming in 2021.
-The production began filming on November 4, 2021 at a location in Mexico City, while filming in The forum began at the beginning of January 2022 in the Azteca Estudios forums.
+The series was announced in January 2021 by TV Azteca, being originally presented as part of the new Azteca 7's original programming in 2021.
+The production began filming on 4 November 2021 at a location in Mexico City, while filming on sound stage began at the beginning of January 2022 in the Azteca Estudios studios.
 The series is directed by Mauricio Meneses and Gerardo Gómez, accompanied by a team of writers made up of Alejandra Urdiain, José Ramón Méndez and Natalia Núñez Silvestri, with a total of 60 episodes produced.